AhmedSeemalK/Enterprise-Inference/ida/README.md

+# Intel AI for Enterprise Inference

-# AI Inference as a Service Deployment Automation
+#### AI Inference as a Service Deployment Automation
 Unleash the Power of AI Inference

-   The Inference as a Service Deployment Automation suite is your ultimate companion for harnessing the full potential of AI inference capabilities.
+   The Intel AI for Enterprise Inference suite is your ultimate companion for harnessing the full potential of AI inference capabilities.

    Imagine a world where deploying and managing AI inference services is as effortless as a few keystrokes.
 With this automation suite, you can bid farewell to the complexities of manual configurations and embrace a future where agility and operational excellence are the norms.

    Powered by Kubernetes infrastructure.This automation suite empowers enterprises to seamlessly provision, reconfigure, and evolve their AI inference infrastructure with unparalleled agility.

+   This AI suite is designed for versatility, supporting model deployment for Inference across a diverse range of Intel hardware platforms, including
+   Intel Xeon, Intel Gaudi, and Intel CPUs, ensuring maximum flexibility for your AI inference infrastructure requirements

 #### Key Components:
    - **Kubernetes**: A powerful container orchestration platform that automates the deployment, scaling, and management of containerized applications, ensuring high availability and efficient resource utilization.